-Last fall, she costume designed a feature length horror film with James Franco and Rabbit Bandini as executive producers, it is scheduled to premiere on Netflix in 2018.
-In April, she collaborated on the scenic and prop design of Fragmented Frida, a play which premiered at BAM.
-Her costume and scenic designs were seen this summer in the immersive play, A Ribbon About A Bomb on Governors Island.
+In 2016, she costume designed a feature length horror film with James Franco and Rabbit Bandini as executive producers, it is scheduled to premiere on Netflix in 2018.
+Her costume and scenic designs were seen this past summer in the immersive play, A Ribbon About A Bomb on Governors Island.
 For this show, she collaborated with fashion brand Nineteenth Amendment to select designer garments to be featured on various actors as part of an exclusive partnership in association with New York Fashion Week.

 Matsy's love of fashion, sewing, and crafting led her to spend a year as the content intern for DIY lifestyle blog P.S.
 I Made This.
 After that came to an end, she worked as the fashion editor for the online magazine Muse Print for the entirety of its short-lived publication.
 She is the co-owner of @MatsyRad, an instagram storefront with partner Rebeca Rad.
 The shop not only operates online, but offers personal shopping services and hosts live bazaars.
 She also creates digital content for Seventeen Magazine's video series Fashion to DIY For.
-All through October, she shared easy, no-sewing required Halloween costume ideas for the 10-18 age demographic.
+All through October of 2017, she shared easy, no-sewing required Halloween costume ideas for the 10-18 age demographic.
 (Check out a video here!) .
-In the winter months they released 6 more DIY videos, including one sponsored by Converse Sneakers.
+In the following months they have released many more DIY videos, including one sponsored by Converse Sneakers.

-Most recently, she styled music videos for the jazz/funk outfit Too Many Zooz, and R&B singer Emily Thomas, and created original costumes for Chrysalis, an immersive dance piece featuring dancers from the New York City Ballet.
-Her designs can be seen currently in the musical Tuck Everlasting, which is playing at NYU Tisch's New Studio on Broadway.
+Most recently, she styled a music video for the jazz/funk outfit Too Many Zooz (view it here!) and created original costumes for Chrysalis, an immersive dance piece featuring dancers from the New York City Ballet.
+She also designed productions for Montclair State University's Opera program, and NYU Tisch's New Studio on Broadway.